ga4gh-discovery/data-connect/SEARCHSPEC.md

 ## Semantic Data Types

-To enable discovery of tables based on the kind of information contained within them, and to enable query tools to offer to filter and join data from different sources in a sensible way, tables need to declare not only the physical type of their rows (eg. how data is represented as JSON) but also the semantic type (what the data means).
+To enable discovery of tables based on the kind of information contained within them, and to enable query tools to offer to filter and join data from different sources in a sensible way, tables need to declare not only the physical type of their rows (e.g. how data is represented as JSON) but also the semantic type (what the data means).
 This means that any datasource which can conform to this requirement, may be exposed as a Table.

 Data Connect API describes the _meaning_ of data through JSON Schema references ($ref).
 Clients can discover that attributes in different tables refer to the same concept as each other by examining the target of each attribute’s JSON Schema reference.
 If the $ref URLs are the same, then the client knows that the attributes have the same meaning.

 Clients can use the attribute meanings to:

-*   Recommend joining to tables that contain similar types of information
+*   Recommend joining tables that contain similar types of information
 *   Display table attributes in a meaningful way
 *   Construct queries across tables in an informed way which retains the underlying meaning of the data, or create new meaning

 This system of identifying types through reference URLs is amenable to building up cross-references.
-With a rich set of cross references, a Data Connect API client can help join up data from sources that use different nomenclatures.
+With a rich set of cross-references, a Data Connect API client can help join up data from sources that use different nomenclatures.

 ### Example: Semantic Data Types on a Table